stefan-b-jakobsson/x16-upgrade/README.md

 - The error implies that the package file is faulty or corrupted.

 Unsupported package file version
-- This error message is displayed if the update program doesn not support the package file version.
+- This error message is displayed if the update program doesn't support the package file version.
 Check if there is a newer version of the upgrade program and try again.